Liquid Chocolate Filtration & Screening

-Self cleaning in-line filters for check screening liquid chocolate
+Self cleaning in-line filters for processing liquid chocolate

 The Self-Cleaning Russell Eco Filter® is an integral part of the liquid chocolate manufacturing process, providing the essential control measures needed to remove contamination and safeguard the quality of your liquid chocolate.
 Whether you are producing cocoa liquor, cocoa butter or manufacturing and processing liquid chocolate, installing the Russell Eco Filter® within your process will provide you with a high performance filtration solution you can rely on.